 See also: Wikipedia:Manual of Style/Accessibility § Users with limited CSS or JavaScript support

 Scrolling lists, and collapsible templates that toggle text display between hide and show, can interfere with readers' ability to access our content.
-Such mechanisms should not be used to conceal "spoiler" information.
-Templates should not normally be used to store article text at all, as it interferes with editors' ability to find and edit it.
+Such mechanisms are not to be used to conceal "spoiler" information.
+Templates are not normally used to store article text at all, as it interferes with editors' ability to find and edit it.

-When such features are used, take care that the content will still be accessible on devices that do not support JavaScript or CSS, and to the greater than 60% of Wikipedia readers who use the mobile version of the site,[w] which has a limited set of features and does not support collapsing (any collapsible templates will either be automatically uncollapsed or hidden entirely).
-Mobile ability to access the content in question is easy to test with the "Mobile view" link at the bottom of each page.[x]
+When such features are used, take care that the content will still be accessible on devices that do not support JavaScript or CSS, and to the 45% (and climbing) of Wikipedia readers who use the mobile version of the site,[n] which has a limited set of features.
+Mobile ability to access the content in question is easy to test with the "Mobile view" link at the bottom of each page.[o]

-Collapsed or auto-collapsing cells or sections may be used with tables if they simply repeat information covered in the main text (or are purely supplementary, e.g., several past years of statistics in collapsed tables for comparison with a table of uncollapsed current stats).
+Collapsed or auto-collapsing cells or sections may be used with tables if it simply repeats information covered in the main text (or is purely supplementary, e.g. several past years of statistics in collapsed tables for comparison with a table of uncollapsed current stats).
 Auto-collapsing is often a feature of navboxes.
 A few infoboxes also use pre-collapsed sections for infrequently accessed details.
 If information in a list, infobox, or other non-navigational content seems extraneous or trivial enough to inspire pre-collapsing it, consider raising a discussion on the article (or template) talk page about whether it should be included at all.
 If the information is important and the concern is article density or length, consider dividing the article into more sections, integrating unnecessarily list-formatted information into the article prose, or splitting the article.

 Invisible comments

 "WP:COMMENT" redirects here.
-For the expression of personal opinions in articles, see Wikipedia:What Wikipedia is not § Wikipedia is not a publisher of original thought.
+For the expression of personal opinions in articles, see WP:COMMENTARY.

 For invisible control characters, see Wikipedia:Manual of Style/Text formatting § Private Use Area and invisible formatting characters.